Tutorec/vibeproxy/LINUX.md

    rm cli-proxy-api.tar.gz
    ```

-The Go binary looks for `cli-proxy-api` in these locations:
-1. Same directory as the vibeproxy executable
+The vibeproxy binary looks for `cli-proxy-api` in the same directory as the executable.
-2. `../src/Resources/cli-proxy-api` (development)

 For system installations, both binaries are installed to `/usr/local/bin/`.